ibm-cloud-docs/cloud-logs/agent/agent-openshift.md

 You can deploy the {{site.data.keyword.agent}} to collect and route infrastructure and application logs from an {{site.data.keyword.openshiftlong_notm}} (`OpenShift`) cluster to an {{site.data.keyword.logs_full_notm}} instance.
 {: shortdesc}

+Instructions on this topic are superseeded by [Deploying the Logging agent on OpenShift using a Helm chart](/docs/cloud-logs?topic=cloud-logs-agent-helm-os-deploy).
+{: important}

 ## Deploying the agent
 {: #agent-openshift-deploy}